 |NCLEX-RN test registration (Pearson Vue)||$200|

 ****New requirement by Northern Arizona Healthcare for Fall 2023

 Nursing Program Advisement

-Please contact the Advising Department at the Lone Tree Campus 928-226-4323 for initial advisement.
-Once students have had an initial appointment with an academic advisor and want to know more about the Nursing Program or the Concurrent Enrollment Program can call for an appointment to meet with the Director of Nursing.
-Please call 928-526-7640 to make an appointment.
-For more information, please view the Nursing Tip Sheet listed above.
+Please contact the Advising Department at the Lone Tree Campus, 928-226-4323, for initial advisement.
+Once students have had an initial appointment with an academic advisor and want to know more about the Nursing Program or the application process, then they may call 928-526-7640 to schedule an appointment.

 Concurrent Enrollment Program

 The CCC nursing program is partnered with Northern Arizona University (NAU), Grand Canyon University (GCU), and Arizona State University (ASU) to provide a Concurrent Education Program (CEP).
 The CEP program provides a student the choice to apply to NAU, GCU, or ASU to earn a Bachelor of Science in Nursing.
 The student would take online courses through the university of their choice, while taking the core nursing classes in person at CCC.
 This allows a student to graduate and earn both an Associate degree and a Bachelor's degree in Nursing.